SwetSagar/UPSC-CSE-Notes/UPSC/04 GS-1/1. 📜History/Modern Indian History from about the middle of the 18th century until present significant events, personalities, issues..md

 # CA : Modern Indian History
-2019-04-28 06:16:44
+2019-04-28 06:16 :44

 ```toc
 ```
 ---

 ## CA : November 2021 Onwards
 2020-03-10 12:46:39

 ---
 -  Rani Gaidinliu was a Naga spiritual leader was associated with Haipou Jadonang who led the movt from Manipur during the Civil Disobedience movt.
 - [[Peasant Movements and Tribal Uprisings in the 18th and 19th Century#Paika Rebellion 1817 |Paika Rebellion]]
 - **Aurobindo Ghosh** participated in freedom struggle from 1902-1910.
 He founded a community of spiritual seekers that was renamed as Aurobindo Ashram in 1926.
 Influence by Americal Revolution, Italian unification and French revolution.
 	- Helped establish the Anushilan Samiti in 1902.
 His Brother was Barindra Ghosh.
-	- He published magazine called Arya and a poem called 'Savitri'.
+	- Published magazine called **Arya** and a poem called '**Savitri**'.
 	- His special yoga is called Integral Yoga.
-His special contribution to India struggle was in the dev of theory of nationalism in india that was based on the Vendanta philosophy.
-Declaring that India was Mother India that rep infinite energy of its people.
+Special contribution to Indian struggle was in the dev of ==theory of nationalism based on the Vendanta philosophy==.
+Declaring that India was **Mother India** that rep infinite energy of its people.
 She was a god and our mission was to set her free.
+-   New **DNA study of cemetery at Rakhigarhi** shows Indus Valley people had independent origin they do not contain the genome of Steppe people or Iranian farmers, no trace of Anatolian related ancestry as well.
+This questions the Aryan Invasion Theory/OIT. #MainsPYQ

 ## CA : April 2019 - November 2021
 2021-09-06 08:43